AFAR Magazine

 “Maybe I’ll come across one while I’m walking around?”
 I suggested.
 “Catch one sleeping in a tree somewhere?”

 She laughed.
 “You could be staring straight at a kakapo and not see it.
 Have you seen the photos?” she asked, gesturing to a bulletin board pinned with images.
 A dignified old gentleman of a parrot looked back at me, eyes spectacled with a disc of tiny feathers, his mottled bright green cloak a perfect match for the forest floor on which he stood.
 The bird seemed an artifact of a gentler era, gone the way of the top hat and the calling card: a kakapo—not only the world’s largest parrot but also the only nocturnal one, and the only parrot that does not fly.
-Once a king of the South Pacific, with numbers in the tens of thousands, the species now consists of a mere 131 specimens on heavily protected island preserves.
+Once a king of the South Pacific, with numbers in the tens of thousands, the species now consists of less than 200 specimens on heavily protected island preserves.

 Now I was about to leave my wife in the middle of our two-month honeymoon to spend 10 days carrying a heavy pack around a remote island in the Tasman Sea working for the benefit of a rare, beautiful parrot that I would never get to see?
 What was I thinking?